-Part 1.
-Proposing a new College Committee
+Part 3.
+Proposing and Establishing a Standing Committee

-- The committee charge, agendas, and minutes will be posted in a shared location as designated by the President’s Council, viewable by the College community.
+- The standing committee charge, agendas, and minutes will be posted in a shared location as designated by the President’s Council, viewable by the College community.

 - If a representative member does not start or discontinues attending meetings, the chair will notify the appointing body for that seat and offer that body the opportunity to appoint a replacement for that member.

 - Each standing committee shall meet a minimum of two times during the academic year.

 Owner(s) Title: Associate Vice President of Academic Operations and Institutional Effectiveness

 Date of Implementation (if different from adoption date): N/A

 Date Last Reviewed: 2/29/2023

 History and Subject of Revisions: 5/20/2021 (Comprehensive review, simplified committee processes, added definitions and procedure purpose.)

 Regulatory Authority (e.g. Minnesota State policy, federal or state law): Minnesota State Board Policy 3.30; Minnesota State Board Procedure 3.30.01